 Bottled Waters versus Drinking Fountains

 Most of these big companies do not pay or contribute anything to the destruction of the environment.
 Some of them don’t even pay their correct taxes.
-And yet, they make $1.8 million of profits per day or more.
+And yet, they make $1.8 million in profits per day or more.

 What Can Be Done?

-Additional DIY water testing kits are accessible, assuming you need to get a speedy and easy sample of what sort of contamination you might be checking out.
-While these are not a viable alternative for an expert evaluation, they can give you a thought of how many bacteria are on that water cooler in the break room.
+While these are not viable alternatives for expert evaluation, they can give you an idea of how many bacteria are in that water cooler in the break room.

 Clean for Clean Water